n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.httprequest.md

 - **Ignore SSL Issues**: download the response even if SSL validation isn't possible.
 - **Redirects**: choose whether to follow redirects.
 Enabled by default.
 - **Response**: provide settings about the expected API response.
+- **Pagination**: handle query results that are too big for the API to return in a single call.
 - **Proxy**: use this if you need to specify an HTTP proxy.
 - **Timeout**: set a timeout for the request.

+### Pagination

+Use this option to paginate results.

+!!! note "Inspect the API data first"
+	Some options for pagination require knowledge of the data returned by the API you're using.
+Before setting up pagination, either check the API documentation, or do an API call without pagination, to see the data it returns.

+???
+Details "What is pagination?"
+    Pagination means splitting a large set of data into multiple pages.
+The amount of data on each page depends on the limit you set.

+    For example, you make an API call to an endpoint called `/users`.
+The API wants to send back information on 300 users, but this is too much data for the API to send in one response.

+    If the API supports pagination, you can incrementally fetch the data.
+To do this, you call `/users` with a pagination limit, and a page number or URL to tell the API which page to send.
+In this example, say you use a limit of 10, and start from page 0.
+The API sends the first 10 users in its response.
+You then call the API again, increasing the page number by 1, to get the next 10 results.

+Configure the pagination settings:

+* **Pagination Mode**:
+	* **Off**: turn off pagination.
+	* **Update a Parameter in Each Request**: use this when you need to dynamically set parameters for each request.
+	* **Response Contains Next URL**: use this when the API response includes the URL of the next page.
+Use an expression to set **Next URL**.

+For example setups, refer to [HTTP Request node cookbook | Pagination](/code/cookbook/http-node/pagination/).

+n8n provides built-in variables for working with HTTP node requests and responses when using pagination:

+--8<-- "_snippets/integrations/builtin/core-nodes/http/pagination-variables.md"

+--8<-- "_snippets/integrations/builtin/core-nodes/http/pagination-api-differences.md"

 ## Import curl command